iHiD/propono/README.md

 After 10 minutes of the listen loop not receiving any messages, it will exit, and any following code will be executed.

-Default is `nil`, with the listen loop never timing out through ideleness.
+Default is `nil`, with the listen loop never timing out through idleness.

 ### Is it any good?